febatech/cloudformationtemplates/krishna-vpc-cloudformationstacks/Readme.txt

 * Ec2 Instances: 2

 Description:
 * With this Cloudformation template we can deploy new vpc with 2 public subnets and internet gateway attached to VPC .
 With-in this template We are creating  route tables  for subnet association and also we are adding an internet gateway in the routing table for sending traffic from the subnets.
-In addition we are creating a launch template with ec2 properties and creating an autoscaling group with the launch template as a source.
-By default it deploys 2Ec2 instances with httpd pre-installed with  user data in 2 subnets and we are also enabling load balancer to balance the traffic for the desired 2 ec2 instances in the autoscaling group.
-After deploying Finally we can access a html page showing the message “WELCOME TO FEBATECH WEB SERVER” with the load balancer dns name.
+In addition we are creating a launch template with ec2 properties and also creating an autoscaling group with the launch template as a source.
+By default it deploys 2Ec2 instances with httpd pre-installed with user data in 2 subnets. we are also enabling load balancer to balance the traffic for the desired 2 ec2 instances in the autoscaling group.
+After deploying all the resources we can access a html page showing the message “WELCOME TO FEBATECH WEB SERVER” with the load balancer dns name.

 Steps for Launching this Cloudformation template: